Using DRUM to Share and Preserve Data

 - licensing and any terms or conditions of use

 You can find equivalent recommendations for code, images, video, and other materials on the DRUM website.

 1. For the section of your plan that addresses data access and sharing:

 Data from this project will be archived at the Digital Repository at the University of Maryland (DRUM) unless a more appropriate facility can be identified.
 DRUM is a long-term, open-access repository managed and maintained by the University of Maryland Libraries.
 Researchers and the general public can download data and code files, associated metadata and documentation, and any guidelines for re-use.
 All records in DRUM are assigned a persistent DOI to support consistent discovery and citation.
 The project description will be automatically indexed in Google and Google Scholar to support global discovery.
-Whenever possible, digital curation librarians work with researchers to select and implement platform-independent file formats (e.g. csv, txt) for long-term access.
+Whenever possible, digital curation specialists in the University Libraries work with researchers to document and format materials for long-term access.

 2. For the section of your plan that addresses long-term preservation:

 The University of Maryland Libraries’ DRUM repository is built on DSpace software, a widely used, reliable digital repository platform.
 DRUM performs nightly bit-level integrity tests on all files, and all contents are copied to back-up storage.
 DRUM conforms to the digital preservation principles outlined in the University of Maryland Libraries’ Digital Preservation Policy.